Whickham: History

 South-west of Whickham, above the River Derwent, are the ruins of Old Hollinside, a fortified manor house once owned by the Bowes-Lyon family.

+Sports

+Whickham Glebe Sports Club is home to Whickham F.C., a football club in the Northern League Division One.
+They won the FA Vase in 1981.

 Governance

 Whickham was anciently a township and parish within County Durham.
 Whickham Urban District, created in 1894, also covered the parishes of Dunston, Marley Hill and Byermoor, and Swalwell.
 Changes to local government in 1974 saw the parish and urban district abolished and replaced by an unparished area, at first within Tyne and Wear, then from 1986 within the Metropolitan Borough of Gateshead.

 Whickham spans three electoral wards: Whickham North, Dunston Hill and Whickham East, and Whickham South and Sunniside (which extends south-west to include Marley Hill and Byermoor).
 Each ward elects three members of Gateshead Council.
 For national government elections it has been part of Gateshead Central and Whickham constituency since 2024, formerly being part of Blaydon constituency.

 Schools

 Whickham has six primary schools and one secondary school.
-The Gibside School for special educational needs and disabilities moved to a new location away from Whickham in Spring 2021.
+The secondary school is Whickham School and Sports College.
+The Gibside School for special educational needs and disabilities moved to a new location away from Whickham in spring 2021.